theBru/vxlg2/_posts/2019-04-02-minas-gerais.md

 *Flag proportions*: 7:10

-Green field with a yellow rhombus featuring a white circle charged with the state's coat-of-arms.
+White field with a red triangle at the centre, with "Libertas", "Quæ sera", and "Tamen" written along each side in black letters.

 {: .section-title }
 ## Children